Joint Standards Development

 ATIS Emergency Location Task Force (ELOC TF)

 The ELOC TF is made up of members of WTSC and ESIF.
 It was established to focus on the North American specific aspects for improving emergency location capabilities and services such as location accuracy and operating environments.

-IMSESINET is a joint project led by the WTSC Systems and Networks (SN) subcommittee and coordinated with ESIF NGES and PTSC SAC.
+IMSESINET is a joint project led by the WTSC Systems and Networks (SN) subcommittee and coordinated with ESIF NGES and PTSC.
 This joint work includes:

-Collaboration to develop an SMS to 9-1-1 service has begun between WTSC SN and TIA TR45.8.
-The output of this joint project, "JSMS911", will allow an SMS text user to use the publicly known 9-1-1 emergency short code to begin text communication with a Public Safety Answering Point (PSAP).
+Collaboration to develop an SMS to 9-1-1 service has begun between WTSC SN and TIA TR-45.8.
+The output of this joint project, "JSMS911", allows an SMS text user to use the publicly known 9-1-1 emergency short code to begin text communication with a Public Safety Answering Point (PSAP).